neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 contract in Ethereum is public; you have to handle encryption yourself to hide the details from prying eyes.

 There are a lots of ideas out there for solving this problem with [Zcash](https://z.cash/) arguably the most promising.
-Zcash is a cryptocurrency that offers the potential for privacy through even more clever cryptography in the form of [zero-knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).
+Zcash is a cryptocurrency that offers privacy through even more clever cryptography in the form of [zero-knowledge proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof).
 Another compelling alternative is [Corda](https://github.com/corda/corda), an [open-source](/categories/open-source/) "Blockchain for business" written in [Kotlin](/tags/kotlin) that makes privacy (along with interoperability and [tooling](https://docs.corda.net/getting-set-up.html))